-- Subd.
+Subd.
 4. Gill nets; lake trout and lake whitefish.
 Gill nets for taking lake trout and lake whitefish may not be less than 4-1/2 inch extension measure mesh.
-The commissioner may prescribe rules to limit the total amount of gill net to be licensed for the taking of lake trout and lake whitefish and may limit the amount of net to be operated by each licensee. - Subd.
+The commissioner may prescribe rules to limit the total amount of gill net to be licensed for the taking of lake trout and lake whitefish and may limit the amount of net to be operated by each licensee.

+Subd.
 5. Gill nets; ciscoes.
-Gill nets for taking ciscoes and chubs may not be less than 2-1/4 inch extension measure mesh and may not exceed 2-3/4 inch extension measure mesh - Subd.
+Gill nets for taking ciscoes and chubs may not be less than 2-1/4 inch extension measure mesh and may not exceed 2-3/4 inch extension measure mesh except that smaller or larger mesh sizes may be used under a permit issued by the commissioner.

+Subd.
 6. Maximum amount of gill net in Lake Superior.
-The amount of gill net licensed in Minnesota waters of Lake Superior may not exceed 300,000 feet of net weighted to fish in a floating or suspended position off the bottom and 300,000 feet of net weighted to fish on the bottom. - Subd.
+The amount of gill net licensed in Minnesota waters of Lake Superior may not exceed 300,000 feet of net weighted to fish in a floating or suspended position off the bottom and 300,000 feet of net weighted to fish on the bottom.

+Subd.
 7. Maximum amount of gill net for each Lake Superior licensee.
 A licensee may not operate more than 6,000 feet of gill net weighted to fish in a floating or suspended position off the bottom or 25,000 feet of gill net weighted to fish on the bottom.
 The commissioner may authorize gill net footage in excess of the individual limits when the commissioner determines that all of the gill net footage permitted for Minnesota waters of Lake Superior would not otherwise be allocated in a license year.
-The commissioner must allocate this excess gill net footage equitably among the licensees who have applied for it. - Subd.
+The commissioner must allocate this excess gill net footage equitably among the licensees who have applied for it.

+Subd.
 8. Special permits.
 The commissioner may issue special permits to duly licensed commercial fishing operators not exceeding 20 in number, for the purpose of taking trout and lake whitefish spawn during the closed season for the propagation of trout in Lake Superior and adjacent waters under rules prescribed by the commissioner.

+History: 1986 c 386 art 3 s 67; 1996 c 410 s 48,49

-97C.841 HELPER'S LICENSE.
+97C.841 APPRENTICE LICENSE.